Engr-Daniel/Building-A-Demand-Forecast-Model-With-PySpark/README.md

 **DATA**
 -----
-The data for this project is [Online Retail.csv](https://app.datacamp.com/workspace/w/2fc84039-008c-468d-8753-ab449d11158e/edit) gotten the project work space on DataCamp
+The data for this project is [Online Retail.csv](https://app.datacamp.com/workspace/w/2fc84039-008c-468d-8753-ab449d11158e/edit) gotten from the project work space on DataCamp

 **Project Applications:**

-This project has application for the following
+This project can be applied for the following
   - Inventory Management
   - Production Planning
   - Risk Management
   - Customer Service Optimization

 **Insatallation**
 `pip install pyspark`